Committee of 100 (United States): History

+The Committee of 100 was established in 1990 following the 1989 Tiananmen Square massacre, led to international condemnation of China's actions and a deterioration in U.S.-China relations.
+Upon hearing about the massacre, Founder I.M.
+Pei wrote an opinion piece for The New York Times titled "China Won't Ever Be the Same", in which he expressed his "a desire to do something for [his] land of birth and heritage", referring to China.
+With the encouragement of Henry Kissinger, Pei, along with other notable Asian American figures such as cellist Yo-Yo Ma and physicist Chien Shiung Wu, founded the committee in order to address relations between the people of the United States and China.

 The organization focuses on issues of importance to the Chinese American community and China-United States relations.
-The committee was started with the encouragement of Henry Kissinger.
-The committee aims to serve as cultural ambassadors and to foster the exchange of ideas and various perspectives among its membership with those in the community and government.
+The committee additionally aims to serve as cultural ambassadors and to foster the exchange of ideas and various perspectives among its membership with those in the community and government.
 Committee delegations have been invited to give briefings to top officials at the White House and Zhongnanhai.
+More recently, the organization has been involved in highlighting the discrimination and racial profiling faced by the Asian American population, most notably during the COVID-19 pandemic and the China Initiative.

 The committee has been described as avoiding criticism of the Chinese Communist Party (CCP) and its policies.
 A 2018 report by the Hoover Institution and a 2020 Newsweek report noted that committee members have been targets of the CCP's United Front Work Department pressure and influence operations.
 In 2024, the committee was one of several organizations that opposed the reauthorization of the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party.

-Membership

-The membership, as of November 2025, is as follows, where each name is followed by the member's date of election in parentheses:
+Past chairs for the Committee of 100 have included Henry S. Tang, John S. Chen, Frank H. Wu, and H. Roger Wang.
+In 2024, the organization reported revenue of US$3.3 million.

+Advocacy